Glacier mass balance: Geodetic methods

 Geodetic methods are an indirect method for the determination of mass balance of glacier.
-Maps of a glacier made at two different points in time can be compared and the difference in glacier thickness observed used to determine the mass balance over a span of years.
+Maps of a glacier made at two different points in time can be compared, and the difference in glacier thickness observed is used to determine the mass balance over a span of years.
 This is best accomplished today using Differential Global Positioning System.
 Sometimes the earliest data for the glacier surface profiles is from images that are used to make topographical maps and digital elevation models.
-Aerial mapping or photogrammetry is now used to cover larger glaciers and icecaps such found in Antarctica and Greenland, however, because of the problems of establishing accurate ground control points in mountainous terrain, and correlating features in snow and where shading is common, elevation errors are typically not less than 10 m (32 ft).
+Aerial mapping or photogrammetry is now used to cover larger glaciers and icecaps such as the ones found in Antarctica and Greenland,.
+However, because of the problems of establishing accurate ground control points in mountainous terrain, and correlating features in snow and where shading is common, elevation errors are typically not less than 10 m (32 ft).
 Laser altimetry provides a measurement of the elevation of a glacier along a specific path, e.g., the glacier centerline.
 The difference of two such measurements is the change in thickness, which provides mass balance over the time interval between the measurements.

+Satellite Gravimetry

+Satellite Gravimetry is a technique that leverages Earth's gravitational field measured by satellites.
+When there is a change in glacier mass, the mass distribution on Earth also changes as a result, which can alter Earth's gravitational field.
+Satellites such as GRACE and GRACE-FO measure these changes in Earth's gravity field, allowing for the estimate of glacier mass loss or gain.
+In order to make such measurements, two satellites travel together along the same orbit.
+When the leading satellite encounters a region with a higher mass, for example, the strong gravitational pull from the region accelerates it, ultimately increasing the distance between the two satellites - these variations are then used to determine the changes in mass balance.
+While satellite gravimetry is useful for measuring glacier mass change at a larger, global scale, the limitation is that it is unable to resolve small, individual glaciers due to its large spatial resolution.

+Machine Learning Approaches

+More recently, various machine learning approaches have been developed to estimate glacier mass balance, especially for those regions whose data is not easily measurable or available.
+In some glaciers, mass balance data is sparse, so it can be difficult to make accurate predictions on mass balance using traditional methodologies.
+Some alternative measurement technologies that leverage existing data and machine learning include Mass Balance Machine (MBM) and miniML-MB, both of which use eXtreme Gradient Boosting to make predictions.
+MiniML-MB, in particular, uses temperature and precipitation to predict annual point surface mass balance, which performs with mean absolute error of only 0.417m.